Polar alignment: Rough alignment method

-In the Northern hemisphere, rough alignment can be done by visually aligning the axis of the telescope mount with Polaris.
+In the Northern Hemisphere, rough alignment can be done by visually aligning the axis of the telescope mount with Polaris.
 In the Southern hemisphere or places where Polaris is not visible, a rough alignment can be performed by ensuring the mount is level, adjusting the latitude adjustment pointer to match the observer's latitude, and aligning the axis of the mount with true south or north by means of a magnetic compass.
 (This requires taking the local magnetic declination into account).
 This method can sometimes be adequate for general observing through the eyepiece or for very wide angle astro-imaging with a tripod-mounted camera; it is often used, with an equatorially-mounted telescope, as a starting point in amateur astronomy.

 There are ways to improve the accuracy of this method.
 For example, instead of reading the latitude scale directly, a calibrated precision inclinometer can be used to measure the altitude of the polar axis of the mount.
-If the setting circles of the mount are then used to find a bright object of known coordinates, the object should mismatch only as to azimuth, so that centring the object by adjusting the azimuth of the mount should complete the polar alignment process.
+If the setting circles of the mount are then used to find a bright object of known coordinates, the object should mismatch only as to azimuth, so that centering the object by adjusting the azimuth of the mount should complete the polar alignment process.
 Typically, this provides enough accuracy to allow tracked (i.e. motorized) telephoto images of the sky.

 For astro-imaging through a lens or telescope of significant magnification, a more accurate alignment method is necessary to refine the rough alignment, using one of the following approaches.

 Polarscope method

-An alignment suitable for visual observation and short exposure imaging (up to a few minutes) can be achieved with a polarscope.
-This is a low magnification telescope mounted co-axially with the mount (and adjusted to maximise the accuracy of this alignment).
-A special reticle is used to align the mount with Polaris (or in the southern hemisphere a group of stars near the polar region).
-While primitive polarscopes originally needed the careful adjustment of the mount to match the time of year and day, this process can be simplified using computer apps which calculate the correct position of the reticle.
-A new-style northern-hemisphere reticle uses a 'clock-face' style with 72 divisions (representing 20 minute intervals) and circles to compensate for the drift of polaris over around thirty years.
+An alignment suitable for visual observation and short exposure imaging (up to a few minutes) can be achieved with a polar scope.
+This is a low-magnification telescope mounted co-axially with the mount (and adjusted to maximize the accuracy of this alignment).
+A special reticle is used to align the mount with Polaris (or a group of stars near the polar region) in the Southern Hemisphere.
+While primitive polariscopes originally needed the careful adjustment of the mount to match the time of year and day, this process can be simplified using computer apps that calculate the correct position of the reticle.
+A new-style northern-hemisphere reticle uses a 'clock-face' style with 72 divisions (representing 20-minute intervals) and circles to compensate for the drift of Polaris over around thirty years.
 Use of this reticle can allow alignment to within an arc minute or two.